pugjs/pug/jade.md

        <p>Hello Tobi</p>

+## Tag-style mixins

-  Mixins may optionally take blocks, when a block is passed its contents becomes the implicit `block` argument.
+  Mixins may optionally take a block statement, just like a tag.
+  When a block is passed its contents are available with the implicit `block` statement.
 For example here is a mixin passed a block, and also invoked without passing a block:

       mixin article(title)
         .article